 The best part about this Christmas in Color is the tunnels.
 Our boys LOVED driving through the tunnels of lights.
 There are many different tunnels and they are all unique, and amazing.
 They were definitely the highlight of the trip.

 The downside to this display is the price.
 It’s $30/car ($25 weekdays during the first few weeks of December) which is pretty steep for Christmas lights, but it did take us about 20-30 minutes to drive through.
 So you’ll have to decide if this activity fits into your budget.
 We have been able to get discounted tickets through discount sites every year.
 The one deal we liked that they added this year was the Early Bird Special.
 If you go between the hour 5:30-6:30 on T-TH, you can drive through twice.
 Or you can bring another car with you and you both can drive through.
 It’s basically two for the price of one, so you can split the cost with a friend.

-The Salt Lake display was busier than the Provo display, so plan on waiting in a little bit of a line.
+The light show can get really busy, especially the closer you get to Christmas.
 Earlier is always better if you can make it work in your schedule (earlier in the month and earlier in the evening).
 Buying tickets ahead of time on Christmas in Color’s website is also helpful.